mhdchehade/pinspiroy/README.md

 pinspiroy 950 is a linux driver workaround for the [HUION H950P (8192)](https://www.huiontablet.com/all-products/graphic-tablets/huion-h950p.html) forked from [pinspiroy](https://github.com/dannytaylor/pinspiroy).
 Note that this is not kernel-level driver, it is a user land implementation that creates virtual devices with uinput to mimic the tablet functionality.

-All features of the tablet (except stylus side buttons) are working with this, but it isn't an ideal fix.
+All features of the tablet are working with this, but it isn't an ideal fix.
 Also I'm not too familiar with python so this might be implemented poorly.
 Hopefully this could be helpful for someone smarter than me to make a proper driver.

 ## Requirements
 - [pyusb](https://walac.github.io/pyusb/) (pip install pyusb)